rwilliams/jrubywiki/InYourRegion.md

 ####Helsingborg, Skåne####
 * Craig Taverner <craig at amanzi dot com> - working with JRuby in Eclipse RCP, for DSL's, GIS scripting, Neo4j and spreadsheet formula parsing

+##Portugal##
+####Lisbon####
+* António Alegria <antonio.mc.alegria at gmail dot com> - have used JRuby extensively for some time now to build distributed monitoring systems integrating ActiveMQ and Esper.
+More recently will be using it to manipulate Excel spreadsheets with Apache POI in a new Rails project I'm working on.

 ##Poland##
 ####Wrocław, dolnośląskie####